grafana/grafana/docs/sources/enterprise/access-control/about-rbac.md

 - Assign fixed roles to users and teams: for example, grant an engineering team the ability to create data sources
 - Create custom roles: for example, a role that allows users to create and edit dashboards, but not delete them

-Fixed roles contain multiple permissions, each of which has an action and a scope.
+RBAC roles contain multiple permissions, each of which has an action and a scope.
 Fixed roles are immutable, you cannot change any of their properties, nor remove them.

 - **Fixed role:** `fixed:datasources:reader`
   - **Permission:**